 A selection of larger distilleries offered free virtual tours while lockdown was enforced.
 While this is unlikely to help with immediate cash flow issues, it may help to keep consumers engaged with the industry.
 For those who remain wary of returning to pubs, other options available may be to offer virtual beer tastings, with packs purchased and delivered in advance.

 Beer-making businesses can also offer gift cards for future business with extended expiry dates.
 This may not save current stock from spoiling, but it could help with immediate cash flow issues.

 Waste – HMRC Notice

-Acknowledging that standard processes may not be achievable, HMRC has introduced temporary measures to assist brewers and publicans to destroy spoilt beer.
+Acknowledging that standard processes may not be achievable, HMRC has introduced temporary measures to assist brewers and publicans destroy spoilt beer.
 Rather than requiring an Authorised Company Representative from a brewery, brewers can appoint a publican or agreed person to destroy the spoilt beer.

-Brewers are still required to keep an audit trail of the destruction, evidence of the destruction (such as a video), a spoilt beer record and evidence of full credit of the duty paid or replacement of the goods provided when they became spoilt.
+Brewers are still required to keep an audit trail of the destruction, evidence of the destruction (such as a video), a spoilt beer record, and evidence of full credit of the duty paid or replacement of the goods provided when they became spoilt.

 These temporary measures are due to last while COVID-19 restrictions are being enforced and HMRC will provide at least 30 days’ notice before withdrawing the measures.

 The British Beer & Pub Association has also announced a free cross-industry platform to contact brand owners to receive permission and guidance on how to destroy spoilt draft beer and cider.
 Publicans in Scotland have until mid-August to apply to water companies to avoid charges for spoilt beer.